rlouf/mcx/README.md

 ## Currently implemented

-* Parsing simple model definitions and compilation to `logpdf` or prior sampler;
-* Sampling from the model's prior definition, prior predictive sampling;
-* Bernoulli, Beta, Binomial, Categorical, Discrete Uniform, Log-Normal, Normal, Poisson, Uniform distributions;
-* Sampling with Hamiltonian Monte Carlo;
-* Batch, iterative and sequential sampling runtimes;
-* core warmup logic for HMC and empirical HMC;
-* Random Walk Metropolis kernel;
-* 4 symplectic integrators (velocity Verlet, McLachlan, Yoshida, Four stages)

 See [this issue](https://github.com/rlouf/mcx/issues/1) for an updated roadmap for v0.1.

 You can follow discussions about the API for neural network layers in [this Pull Request](https://github.com/rlouf/mcx/pull/16).
 You are welcome to contribute to the discussion.

 ## Iterative sampling